globus/django-globus-portal-framework/docs/source/tutorial/search/templates.rst

   {% endblock %}

-Make sure the filename is ``myportal/templates/globus-portal-framework/v2/components/search-results.html`` Let's review some differences in this template:
+Make sure the filename is ``myportal/templates/globus-portal-framework/v2/detail-overview.html`` to override the `detail-overview.html in DGPF <https://github.com/globus/django-globus-portal-framework/blob/main/globus_portal_framework/templates/globus-portal-framework/v2/detail-overview.html>`_.
+Let's review some differences in this template:

 * ``extends`` - This template builds on the existing template instead of replacing it